orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 - How should recovery substitution be detected in public repositories and mirrors?
 - How should proof surfaces be tested for practical invertibility?
 - How should availability be optimized differently for public proof objects, sensitive payloads, and dangerous payloads?
+- How should ADEC define reproducible adversary classes?
+- How should ADEC report escape cost without collapsing into a universal robustness score?
+- How should adversary compensation be disclosed so that adversarial testing does not become another captured verification layer?
+- How should pre-registered escape boundaries be chosen before observing adversarial results?

 These are not minor implementation details.

 They are part of the accountability problem.

+---

 ## Contribution Guidelines